Baby meerkat with a cycling white helmet waving with a motorhome loaded with bicycles on the background

 Additional drivers

 If you can share the driving of your motorhome with an experienced driver who hasn’t made a claim, adding them to your insurance could reduce the cost of your premium.
+However, you’ll also typically need to pay to add an additional named driver to your policy.

 Modifications

 Modifications can make any vehicle costlier to insure.
-If your motorhome’s heavily modified or you fitted it out from scratch, insurance companies who specialise in this might be able to offer better value cover.
+If your motorhome’s heavily modified or you fitted it out from scratch, insurance providers who specialise in this might be able to offer better value cover.

 How can I get a cheaper motorhome insurance quote?

-• Building up your no-claims discount
+• Build up your no-claims discount.

 One of the best ways to find the right deal for you is to shop around.
 Compare with us and we’ll give you a range of insurance quotes for your campervan or motorhome.

-Author image Alex Hasty
+Author image Julie Daniels

 What our expert says...